 You can pursue a course available to learn more about the latest developments and technology.
 This could be a traditional classroom-based course, or it could be an online tutorial.
 Once you’ve mastered a new skill, you can show it on your CV.

-In this case, there are many options to choose from when you want to enhance your skills.
+In this case, there are many options to choose from when you want to enhance your skills and join the workforce after break.
 You can check out platforms like Google Digital Garage, Coursera, Hubspot, etc to select a suitable online course.

-There will be a significant shift in your regular schedule once you get back your career.
+There will be a significant shift in your regular schedule once you join the workforce again.
 So, you need to prepare yourself to adjust to a new schedule.
 This process could take a little getting used to.

-If you want this transition to go smoothly, it’s vital that you take your time and ease into a different routine, instead of rushing into it.
+If you want this transition to go smoothly, you must take your time and ease into a different routine, instead of rushing into it.
 Keep yourself busy with chores and activities.
 Set up an alarm in the morning and switch off the gadgets early at night.

 Each day should have a new purpose; create to-do lists, finish off chores, apply for jobs or work on your resume.
 Ultimately, you’ll feel good about yourself if you take measures to develop your confidence.

 At times, you may be presented an opportunity, but it may not be what you had in mind.
-However, it’s crucial that you don’t dismiss chances so easily.
+However, you mustn’t dismiss changes so easily.

 Opportunities appear when an employer wants to see how you will work within the organization after a long gap from your career.
-So, it’s vital that you consider these opportunities to show how efficiently you can work for them.
+So, you must consider these opportunities to show how efficiently you can work for them.

 For instance, you may be keen on establishing a career in content marketing.
 But you are presented with an opportunity in the domain of social media.
 In this case, you shouldn’t disregard this chance completely.